 MD243 MEDICAL ADMINISTRATIVE SKILLS II (3.5 credits/60 clock hours) This course is designed to build important skills for handling computerized billing tasks in medical offices.
 Computerized billing tasks are completed with a patient billing software program, using a medical office setting and related patient data.
-Prerequisite: Medical Administrative Skills I and taken concurrently with Medical Insurance Forms or Principles of Medical Insurance.
+Prerequisite: Medical Administrative Skills I and taken concurrently with Principles of Medical Insurance.

 MA203 MEDICAL ASSISTANT INTERNSHIP (11.0 credits/330 clock hours) The student will work in a professional atmosphere under the supervision of experienced professionals to fulfill the requirements of the internship.
 The experience will provide the student with an opportunity to enhance his/her education, personal skills, and observe the interaction of personnel within an office setting.
 Prerequisite: As per internship policy.
+A current American Heart Association Basic Life Support for Health Care Providers Certification and First Aid Certification.